william-santini/WiSSkHy/README.md

 ## Database structure

+WiSSkHy manages stations with observations (or data) coming from sensors (e.g., limnigraphs, ADCP) as well as derived data (e.g., discharge, sediment fluxes).
+Since derived data are not directly produced by sensors, WiSSkHy relies on the concept of **time series** rather than direct **datastreams**.
+However, each time series can be associated with a sensor when relevant, and the database structure makes it possible to map WiSSkHy tables to the [OGC SensorThings API standard](https://docs.ogc.org/is/18-088/18-088.html).
+WiSSkHy can therefore be considered as **aligned with the SensorThings model**, while remaining flexible enough to handle both raw and derived hydrological data.

-The WiSSkHy database is structured around the **Datastream concept**, as formalized by the [OGC SensorThings API](https://docs.ogc.org/is/18-088/18-088.html).
-Discrete measurements (punctual or spot samples) are also handled as datastreams, since each measurement is associated with a date.
+Discrete measurements (punctual or spot samples) are also handled as time series, since each measurement is associated with a date.

 > [!Important]
 >A datastream is defined as the combination of a **parameter** (Observed Property), a **temporal record** and a **sensor** (origin):